alteca/Linked-DocRED/README.md

 ## License

-Linked-DocRED and the source code for the baseline, the metrics and the disambiguation process are licensed under the GPLv3 License.
+Linked-DocRED and the source code for the baseline, the metrics, and the disambiguation process are licensed under the GPLv3 License.
 For more details, please refer to the [LICENSE.md file](LICENSE.md).

 ```
 Linked-DocRED